icl-utk-edu/papi/src/components/pcp/tests/README_AddPCPEvents.txt

 are noted on stderr.
 It leaves unchanged oldpmid.txt and newpmid.txt; the changes are only present in the output file, pmid.txt.
-No comments you have added to the previous pmid.txt are preserved, either; if you are using comments to explain the utility of some vents or anything else, you must transfer those manually.
+No comments you have added to the previous pmid.txt are preserved, either; if you are using comments to explain the utility of some events or anything else, you must transfer those manually.
 (I would suggest if you wish to keep notes in pmid.txt, then start your own comments with '##' so you can find them easily.)